JPMastrogiacomo/JPMastrogiacomo.github.io/_teaching/Waterloo-teaching-1.md

 location: "Waterloo, Ontario"
 ---

-I have been a TA for the following mathematics courses:\
 -Calculus 3 for Chemical Engineering (Fall 2020)\
 -Calculus 2 for Engineering (Winter 2020)\
 -Calculus 2 for the Sciences (Winter 2020)\